iVis-at-Bilkent/pathway-mapper/README.md

 Then, it can be run using `yarn start`.

-After tool runs, all of your changes on src folder will be reflected to tool that runs without need of re-deploying it.

 Please note that the app runs on the port 3000 by default.
 To change the port follow the same steps in previous section.

 ## Sample TCGA Pathways